 WHAT WINIFRED DID NEXT

-In 1934 Winifred was Vice President of the Matron’s Council of Great Britain and Ireland; in 1935 onwards she was the President of the League of Fever Nurses; in 1936 she passed the examination on First Aid in Chemical Warfare (a sign of the times); and in 1938 became a member of the Executive Committee of the National Council of Nurses of Great Britain.
+In 1934 Winifred was Vice President of the Matron’s Council of Great Britain and Ireland; in 1935 onwards she was the President of the League of Fever Nurses; in 1936 she passed the examination on First Aid in Chemical Warfare (a sign of the times); in May 1937 she chaired the League of Fever Nurses’s AGM at Plaistow Fever Hospital, London E13 (another Thames side site reflecting the fever ship history); in August 1937 she co-hosted the reception for delegates at the International Congress of Fever Nurses, at the Edward VII Room, Hotel Victoria, Northumberland Avenue, WC1.; and in 1938 she became a member of the Executive Committee of the National Council of Nurses of Great Britain.
 In the records she was always referred to as simply Miss W.P.
-Solomon – perhaps a Matron with the name of Patience was to be avoided, though it seems to be been a fitting description.
+Solomon – perhaps a Matron with the name of Patience was to be avoided, though a fitting description.

 On retirement she moved to Winchcombe in Gloucestershire, in 1943 living at Manor Farm, Stanley Pont Large, in 1946 at Gretton Hill Farm, Gretton.